Let’s talk about my favourite ad campaign from 2020.

 Just Eat has also capitalised and built upon the advert’s success with their 2020 Christmas campaign.
 Something that was probably already in the pipeline before Snoop signed the contract.
 But the point is that it strengthens the campaign.

 From their ad campaign I feel that they have a very clever Marketing team, I mean, they must do!

-2020 was a horrific year, the year of a pandemic like we have never faced before, which continues to this day And I think this is why they took the risk of paying such a hefty price for Mr Snoop Dog himself.
+2020 was a horrific year, the year of a pandemic like we have never faced before, which continues to this day.
+I think this is why they took the risk of paying such a hefty price for Mr Snoop Dog himself.

 Let’s talk money

-Not a bad little earner for Snoop Dog but at the same time Just Eat have been established for a while, so it was something that they were able to pay, it was a risk they were able to take, and it worked!
+Not a bad little earner for Snoop Dog.
+At the same time Just Eat is an established enterprise.
+So it was something that they were able to pay.
+It was a risk they were able to take, and it worked!